 We need to fill up this form for our son which at the time is a minor and has no capability to apply for his own visa to travel with us to Sydney.

 The form has 3 parts and composed of 3 pages.
 Part A is for the details of migration agent or authorized representative of the applicant.
 Part B the ending appointment.
 Part C is the Declarations.
-We only filled out the details and ticked boxes which we think is needed.
+We only filled out the details and ticked boxes which we think is necessary.
 If you look at the image, you will see the check mark on boxes, and the details were marked in red.

 Purchase an I-Venture Card (Optional)